RazaMohayyuddin/Flags_Data_React_App/README.md

 # Contribute
 I always welcome anyone to contribute in this project just fork this project and start contributing in it.
 # Credits
-I want to give credit to the github repository which explained this frontend challenge very well and which help me to reach my goal Here is that repo link https://github.com/ranyuhan/FE-Code-Challenge/tree/main
+I want to give credit to the github repository which explained this frontend challenge very well and which help me to reach my goal Here is that repo link https://github.com/ranyuhan/FE-Code-Challenge/tree/main, https://legacy.reactjs.org/docs/getting-started.html, https://react-icons.github.io/react-icons/,
-# License